micahnz/redux-socket.io-connect/README.md

   const middleware = createReduxMiddleware(socket, actionReducer);
   ```
 * `[userOptions]` (Object) --- optional configuration.
-  * `eventNmae` (String) ---  optional override to the event name used by the event emitter when sending requests to the server, this should match the `eventName` used by the server.
+  * `eventName` (String) ---  optional override to the event name used by the event emitter when sending requests to the server, this should match the `eventName` used by the server.

 ##### Returns
-* (Function) --- the redux middleware that listens for incoming events and dispatches them to the store.
+* (Function) --- the redux middleware that listens for incoming action events and dispatches them to the store.

 ##### Actions
 The middeware dispatches the following redux actions.